 Canine distemper is a highly contagious disease caused by the RNA virus paramyxovirus.
+It affects dogs as well as certain species of wildlife, such as raccoons, wolves and foxes.
 Domestic dogs are considered the reservoir species.
 Young, unvaccinated puppies and non-immunized older dogs tend to be more susceptible to the disease.
 The main route of infection is via aerosol droplets from the oral/nasal cavities of infected animals.
 The Distemper virus initially replicates in the epithelial and lymphoid tissue of the upper respiratory tract.
 Depending on the level of immunity during the viremic stage, the virus may spread via the bloodstream, replicating in the mononuclear cells, the epithelia of the respiratory and gastrointestinal system as well as the central nervous system (CNS).
 In cases where CNS invasion occurs, neurons will also become infected.
 Distemper is often fatal, and dogs that survive usually have permanent, irreparable nervous system damage1.